Kit-Law-42/idao-21-baseline/README.md

 * is training; - is testing

 ### Dataset distribution

+The training sample contains **2200** examples of each training class and 2 examples each test class.
+The energies and particle types for the training dataset are known.

+The public test sample contains **250** examples of each of the training classes.

+The private test sample contains the **2500** examples from each testing class.

 ## Training
 If you want to retrain the model just run: